-As we know, scuba diving comprises of many different parts of scuba gear and equipment.
+As we know, scuba diving comprises of many different pieces of scuba gear and equipment.
 Each serves its fundamental purpose in the sport.
 If you are ready to invest in a new Buoyancy control device (BCD) then there are a few things that you should look into before you do just that.

 Components of a Scuba BCD